Mann-Whitney U test (Wilcoxon rank sum test) in Python [pandas and SciPy]

 Mann-Whitney U test

-- Mann-Whitney U test does not assume any specific distribution (such as normal distribution of samples) for calculating test statistics and p values.
+- Mann-Whitney U test used for comparing differences between two independent groups.
+It tests the hypothesis that if the two groups come from same population or have the same medians.
+It does not assume any specific distribution (such as normal distribution of samples) for calculating test statistics and p values.
+If there are more than two groups to analyze, you should consider Kruskal-Wallis test.

-- The sample medians are compared in the Mann-Whitney U test, which distinguishes it from the t-test, which compares sample means.
+- The sample mean ranks or medians (not means) are compared in the Mann-Whitney U test based on the shape of distribution of two independent groups, which distinguishes it from the t-test, which compares sample means.

-- Mann-Whitney U test can be applied on small number of samples (5-20).
+- Mann-Whitney U test can be applied on small (5-20) and large samples (n > 20).
+The power increases with sample size.

 - Though Mann-Whitney U test and t-test has similar statistical power, it is always wise to use t-test if its assumptions are met.